-As can be seen from the plan extract, the application site does not sit immediately adjacent to the existing business which is seeking to expand and there is a separate business on intervening land between the sites.
-Whether we can consider this proposal as an expansion of the existing business at all (rather than separate business operating independently) is a matter that needs to be carefully considered.
 Midland Feeds Ltd is a company that produces animal feeds by blending and processing grains and cereals for cattle and sheep.
 It stores these on-site and delivers nationwide.
 While a rural setting seems appropriate for such a business, it is still important to be satisfied that this is the correct location for it and that the location is sufficiently justified compared with other locations which would be more consistent with the spatial strategy.
 The site is neither within the established Staunton Industrial Estate (in the sense that it is undeveloped land) nor adjacent to the existing Midland Feeds site and the impacts of the proposed development would be akin to a new business venture being established in the open countryside.
-As such I take the view that it is appropriate to undertake a sequential approach to site selection.
+As such I initially took the view that it was appropriate to undertake a sequential approach to site selection.
 The necessity of this location, and the unsuitability of alternative available land elsewhere will need to be understood (including but not necessarily limited to allocated employment sites).

 In this regard the applicant has been asked why the business needs a rural location and how the existing unit and proposed site at Staunton interrelate together as it appears that both elements of the business could operate independently as they do currently on different sites.
-They have responded as follows:
+They initially responded as follows: